CrystalHu016/Evidence-Indicator/README.md

 - **Query History**: Access previous queries from the sidebar
 - **Performance Monitoring**: View real-time performance metrics and charts
 - **API Configuration**: Configure backend API settings in the sidebar
+- **🎯 Japanese Queries**: Try Japanese language queries like "上高地について教えて"
+- **🔍 Enhanced Search**: Leverage the new Ichikara dataset for better results

 ## 📊 Features Overview